IndustrieCreative/Harmonicarium/README.md

 Harmonicarium is written in **JavaScript** (used **ES6** features) and uses the **[Web MIDI](https://www.w3.org/TR/webmidi/)** and **[Web AUDIO](https://www.w3.org/TR/webaudio/) API**.
 Actually it has been tested on **Google Chrome** v61+ under macOS (v10.11+), Windows (v10) and Android (v5+) but it could run on other browsers supporting the Web MIDI and AUDIO API.

 **At the moment you need Google Chrome** or Chromium.
-It has been eveloped on a high performance desktop/laptop environment and actually, no optimization has been made in order to minimize the computational load.
+It has been developed on a high performance desktop/laptop environment and actually, no optimization has been made in order to minimize the computational load.

 **Partially untested on mobile devices**.
 On embedded Android devices I have experienced slow data processing (delay in output audio response).
 The [Qwerty Hancock](https://github.com/stuartmemo/qwerty-hancock) keyboard seems to support multitouch events.
 This means that on low performance system you could may experience slowdowns.